fbpx

 The normal practice is that if you are born and find yourself in a family of Catholics for example, there is no way around it and your reasoning about faith must conform to what your parents think.
 If you have an inquisitive child who has questions about the vicar and the deacon and the nun or why people dance so much in the church you go to and why they did not dance so much when he went to his aunt’s church, reason out these things with the child.

 I remember there was a joke at home about the registers in heaven not being arranged according to family names and that everyone had to make an individual effort to make heaven.
-This prepared me first hand for the importance of understanding my faith personally, own my faith and be responsible for my belief in and being right with God.
+This prepared me first-hand for the importance of understanding my faith personally, owning my faith and being responsible for my belief in and being right with God.

 But reasoning out with the followers of Jehova Wanyonyi might be very difficult because the believers (from what I saw on TV) are not entitled to their own analysis and reading of the bible that is the basis of their belief.
 To do this is to question their god, something that is tantamount to blasphemy.